chevereto/v4-admin/settings/consent-screen.md

 ## Enable consent screen

 Toggles the use of a consent screen when browsing the website for the first time.
+When enabled users must agree to the terms of service before they can continue.

 | Value    | Effect                 |
 | -------- | ---------------------- |